adish-jain/trading-engine/readme.md

 Our `GetOrders` instance has attributes `self.db`, `self.firstOrder`, and `self.app`.
 The first represents the database instance we created in app.py, which we will eventually need to store information into.
 The second represents a Boolean gate which tells us whether we are processing the *first* order on this run of the application.
 If this is so, our processing runs a little differently than if we already have orders in our database.
 This is because the very first order cannot be matched with anything, as there is nothing to match it to.
 Finally, the last attribute represents the instance of the application we created in app.py, which we will need to add trader-specific endpoints later on in the program.

 The `GetOrders` class supports two types of requests at the /orders endpoint: GET and POST:
     <p>The GET request simply shows a message to users to enter data using a POST protocol.
 Nothing special here.</p>
     <p>The POST request is a little more involved.
 When a POST request is made with some JSON input, I begin by trying to read in the JSON       input and store it as a Python dictionary.
-If this reading fails, perhaps due to malformed input, I immediately throw an error to the     the /orders endpoint to tell the user that their JSON needs to be revised.</p>
+If this reading fails, perhaps due to malformed input, I immediately throw an error to         the /orders endpoint to tell the user that their JSON needs to be revised.</p>